-While leaders discussed problems and solutions privately, they were also \textit{including community members} to seek information and feedback.
-Importantly, members' experiences mattered to leaders who didn't want to implement rules that might disrupt their activities.
-FA6 called this ``doing outreach'' to understand what members wanted and to understand how they might react to a rule change.
-Discussions happened in spaces such as ``Meta'' threads on subreddits, and discussion forums or Talk Pages on Fandom.
-FA3 described this back-and-forth deliberation with members and leaders: \begin{quote} ``We try to get input from other users, and if we come to a decision and everyone else is like 'No, that decision sucks', then we're like `Well we think it works better because this, this, and this, but we see your point and we can compromise here, here, and here on that change.''' \end{quote} In this example, FA3's community worked collaboratively on changing rules by finding compromises between the goals of the leaders and the experiences of community members.
-R4 explained that this approach to rule change involved ``consultation with the community.''
-For example, community members would make problems visible to leaders by ``flagging posts'' and ``complaining about this type of behavior.''
-Then, before implementing solutions, leaders would communicate with members about their intended rule changes to ensure the changes wouldn't disrupt their experiences.
-Leaders on Reddit would take into account the ``upvote'' feature that allows community members to vote on particular comments within meta discussion threads to help leaders understand ``what people were wanting'' (R5).
+Some leaders valued \textit{including community members} to seek information and feedback on community problems and solutions.
+Members' experiences mattered to leaders who didn't want to implement rules that might disrupt their activities.
+FA6 called this ``doing outreach'' to understand what members wanted and how they might react to a rule change.
+Discussions happened in spaces such as ``Meta'' threads on subreddits and discussion forums or Talk Pages on Fandom.
+FA3 described this back-and-forth deliberation with members and leaders: \begin{quote} ``We try to get input from other users, and if we come to a decision and everyone else is like 'No, that decision sucks', then we're like `Well we think it works better because this, this, and this, but we see your point and we can compromise here, here, and here on that change.''' \end{quote} In this example, FA3 would work collaboratively on changing rules by finding compromises between the goals of the leaders and the experiences of community members.
+R4 described their approach to this procedure of rule change as ``consultation with the community.''
+Community members would make problems visible to leaders by ``flagging posts'' and ``complaining'' to moderators about inappropriate behavior they witnessed.
+R4's leaders would communicate with members about their intended rule changes to ensure the changes wouldn't disrupt members' experiences.
+Leaders on Reddit said they often used the ``upvote'' feature, which allows community members to vote on particular comments within meta discussion threads, to help understand ``what people were wanting'' (R5).